daattali/beautiful-jekyll/_drafts/vmworld-2020-announcements.md

 ---
 This year's VMworld is like no other before due to the current situation.
 Everything is accessible on the virtual platform provided you registered for the event.
 I wasn't a big fan of the interface, I found it a bit confusing to navigate with all the timezones.
 However you get to see John Legend do a 30 minutes jam in his living room, what about that!

 Anyway, lots of announcements were made this year, as you could expect most of them focused on the cloud.
+You can find a summary [there](https://www.vmware.com/company/news/updates/2020/vmworld-2020-news-announcement-summary.html).

 **_Carbon Black Cloud Workload_**